 Extended Residency.
-Applicants who are admitted to the program may complete their residency according to the following structure.
+Applicants who are admitted to the program may complete their residency according to the structure below that corresponds to their chosen emphasis.
 All students must meet with their advisors on campus for the second and third weeks of March (following Shepherds' Conference).